 Fill the barrel with a holding solution of citric acid and potassium metabisulfite (KMS) at a rate of 4g citric acid 8g KMS per gallon of barrel volume.
 Store the barrel as if it has wine in it and top off every few weeks.
 This method will leach oak flavor from the wood over time and should be used as a last resort.

 Make a solution of Soda Ash and fresh chlorine-free water, 2 oz. of Soda Ash to 3 gallons of water.
 Make enough solution to fill the barrel 1/4-1/3 full.
 If the barrel is small enough to lift and shake, splash the solution around for a few minutes.
 If it is a larger barrel turn the barrel from the “10 o’clock” position to the “2 o’clock” position every 10-15 minutes for a total of 15 minutes on each side.
 Drain, rinse and flush with a solution of citric acid and water at a rate of 1 oz. citric acid to 1 gallon of fresh chlorine-free water.
 This solution will neutralize the Soda Ash.
 Rinse with fresh chlorine-free water, drain and fill with wine.

 If the barrel is new or younger it will take less time to reach a particular oak level, if it’s older then it will take longer.
 The flavor compounds leach out of the wood at different rates so the character it imparts will change over time, giving the barrel a “sweet spot” in its age.

 This is all about surface area to volume ratios.
-With a larger barrel, 30-60 gallon, there is much less surface area in contact with the total volume of wine which will slow the extraction and evaporation rates.
-With a smaller barrel, 5-15 gallon, the higher level of contact with the wine speeds up the process.
+With a larger barrel, 30-60 gallons, there is much less surface area in contact with the total volume of wine which will slow the extraction and evaporation rates.
+With a smaller barrel, 5-15 gallons, the higher level of contact with the wine speeds up the process.